 - Graphically displaying data

-- Manipulating, analyzing, and editing data
+- Cleaning and editing bad or anomalous data

-- Using Metadata in Calculations
+- Using metadata in automated calculations

 - Fatigue analysis and fatigue editing

 - Analysis of rotating machinery

 This class covers 2 days’ time according to the agenda outlined above.
 The mix of subject matter can be adjusted to suit the attendees.
 The schedule for day 1 is fixed – because it covers the basics that all users will need.
 The timing of day 2 can be adjusted to maximize the time spent on topics that matter the most to the students

 The course is aimed at engineers who need to analyze measured test data.
 This data is typically channels like strain, acceleration, load, temperature, etc. from the field, proving ground, or laboratory.

 It is assumed that attendees are familiar with data measurement practices and general signal processing concepts.
 No prior knowledge of nCode software is required.